-5. The employment contract may not be rescinded in a manner contrary to section 1 of chapter 8 of the Employment Contracts Act.
+5. The employment contract may not be rescinded in a manner contrary to sections 1-3 of chapter 8 of the Employment Contracts Act.

 The employment contract may only be rescinded for an infringement of administrative regulations if the labour protection delegate has repeatedly and substantially failed to perform working obligations despite being cautioned for so doing.